Introduction

 Grazing Management:

-Rotational grazing minimizes reinfection by preventing buildup of infective larvae in pastures.
+Rotational grazing minimizes reinfection by preventing the buildup of infective larvae in pastures.

 Mixed-species grazing can help reduce parasite burden, as some species act as dead-end nematode hosts.